bubkoo/natsort/README.md

 ## TL;DR

-This algorithm was deeply inspired from [Jim Palmer](http://www.linkedin.com/in/jimbob) in [this blog post](http://www.overset.com/2008/09/01/javascript-natural-sort-algorithm/).
+This algorithm was deeply inspired from [this blog post](http://www.overset.com/2008/09/01/javascript-natural-sort-algorithm/) of [Jim Palmer](http://www.linkedin.com/in/jimbob).

 Most sort implementations utilizing a fast sort algorithm but they all lack the ability to perform a "**natural sort**".
 That is, sorting an array of dates, numeric string, software version numbers, etc. and getting the "natural" a.k.a. "expected" ordering on the results.